apache/servicecomb-service-center/README.md

 ## Contributing

-See CONTRIBUTING for details on submitting patches and the contribution workflow.
+See [Contribution guide](/docs/contribution.md) for details on submitting patches and the contribution workflow.

 ## Reporting Issues